Isaac Bayley Balfour: Biography

 It was, however, after his return to Edinburgh to take up his father's old chair as Professor of Botany from 1888 to 1922 that Balfour left his lasting mark on Scottish botany, following his appointment as 9th Regius Keeper of the Royal Botanic Garden Edinburgh.
 His father had greatly enlarged the botanical gardens during his tenure, but Balfour completely transformed them with support from Sir William Turner Thiselton Dyer, Director of the Royal Botanic Gardens Kew and editorial colleague at Annals of Botany.
 Balfour put the Edinburgh Garden’s finances on a safer footing by transferring them to the Crown, engaging in a major structural reforms of the Garden, establishing a botanical institute, and redeveloping the layout of the gardens to create a proper arboretum, new laboratories and improved scientific facilities.

 Balfour was awarded KBE in the 1920 civilian war honours list.
 The knighthood was not for services to botany per se but for 'services in connection with the war' - a recognition of his work supporting the 1914-18 British war effort.
 This will have included keeping the Royal Botanic Garden Edinburgh going despite the severe shortage of manpower and materials and being involved in the Timber Supply Department setup to maintain supplies of timber during the hostilities and re-establish Britain’s forests after the war.
 Of greater significance was Balfour’s success, shared with his friend Charles Walker Cathcart, in persuading the War Office to adopt sphagnum moss bandaging in military hospitals and in identifying the best species to use and where to find them.
 The outcome was millions of wound dressings made from dried and sterilised Sphagnum papillosum and S. palustre.
-These undoubtably saved many lives and towards the end of the war over one million such dressings a month were being used by British hospitals.
+These undoubtedly saved many lives and towards the end of the war over one million such dressings a month were being used by British hospitals.
 Their effectiveness relied on the acidic antiseptic properties of dried sphagnum (first recognised in Germany in the late 19th Century) and its capacious ability to absorb up to twenty times its own volume of blood and other bodily liquids.

 Balfour died at Court Hill, Haslemere in Surrey.